-- Teachers / Teaching Assistants ensure that pupils can access the task and have all the resources available.

-- Teachers / Teaching Assistants ensure that the pupil knows how to ask for help or signal that help is needed.

-- TEACCH strategies are implemented to support the development of independence skills where necessary.

-- Visual cues and prompts are used.

-- Teachers / Teaching assistants implementing 1:1 /2:1 intervention use 'catch me cards' to bridge the gap between intervention and class based learning.
+- Teachers / Teaching Assistants ensure that pupils can access the task and have all the resources available. - Teachers / Teaching Assistants ensure that the pupil knows how to ask for help or signal that help is needed. - TEACCH strategies are implemented to support the development of independence skills where necessary. - Visual cues and prompts are used. - Teachers / Teaching assistants implementing 1:1 /2:1 intervention use 'catch me cards' to bridge the gap between intervention and class based learning.
 The adult gives the pupil a specific learning intention for the week (related to their 1:1 target) and this is shared with all key staff.
-The child is then encouraged to tick the box each time they achieve the learning intention in class.

-- Where appropriate, Teaching

-Assistants working 1:1 with pupils

-encourage them to be very specific

-about what they need help with, along

-with asking what they have done

-already to find the help for

-themselves.

-- Social & Emotional sessions help to encourage independence and selfhelp skills.

-- We will ensure that our pupils who require a high amount of 1:1 support will have that support delivered by a number of different adults throughout

-rely heavily on routine.
+The child is then encouraged to tick the box each time they achieve the learning intention in class. - Where appropriate, Teaching Assistants working 1:1 with pupils encourage them to be very specific about what they need help with, along with asking what they have done already to find the help for themselves. - Social & Emotional sessions help to encourage independence and selfhelp skills. - We will ensure that our pupils who require a high amount of 1:1 support will have that support delivered by a number of different adults throughout rely heavily on routine.
 House points are used to reward selfhelp skills and independent learning.
 'Learning Warriors' are identified in each class using our learning toolkit.
 Residential trips in Key Stage 2 challenge and encourage the development of age-appropriate selfhelp skills.
 All children have access to our Whole School Positive Behaviour System and key staff are trained in and implement de-escalation strategies throughout the whole school.
-The Behaviour Policy feeds into our Safe Touch Policy the day/week.
-This will ensure that our pupils build resilience and self-coping strategies to enable them to cope when and if a key adult is absent.

-6. Health, wellbeing and emotional support

-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î Our school recognises the importance of social and emotional development and Thrive/TIS/Emotional Coaching principals are being embedded in all teaching and learning provision.
-Pupil Premium is used to support vulnerable children and group intervention.
-1:1 and group support is provided by TIS practitioners, the SENDCo and other key members of CAFTACS, CHIN meetings, CP Meetings, Early Support Meetings, SEND Meetings/ Annual Reviews are attended and supported by a range of outside agencies and advice is
+The Behaviour Policy feeds into our Safe Touch Policy.
+(The Safe Touch Policy details how deescalation strategies underpin positive handling.) the day/week.
+This will ensure that our pupils build resilience and self- coping strategies to enable them to cope when and if a key adult is absent.
+Health, wellbeing and emotional su Whole school approaches The universal offer to all children and YP pport Additional, targeted support and provision Specialist, individualised support and provision Our school recognises the importance of social and emotional development and Thrive/TIS/Emotional Coaching principals are being embedded in all teaching and learning provision Pupil Premium is used to support vulnerable children and group intervention.
+1:1 and group support is provided by TIS practitioners, the SENDCe and other key members of CAFTACS, CHIN meetings, CP Meetings, Early Support Meetings, SEND Meetings/ Annual Reviews are attended and supported by a range of outside agencies and advise is provided by TIS practitioners, the SENDCo and other key members of outside agencies and advice is principals are being embedded in all teaching and learning provision.